timabell/0x5.uk/_posts/2025-06-25-ai-coding-tools---tech-debt-in-sheeps-clothing.md

 > "I decided to investigate more systematically how well such AI startups were doing.
 I found that many were proving not nearly as valuable to society as all the hype would suggest."
 >
 > ~ ["AI and Economic Productivity: Expect Evolution, Not Revolution" - IEEE Spectrum, 2019](https://spectrum.ieee.org/ai-and-economic-productivity-expect-evolution-not-revolution#:~:text=I%20decided%20to%20investigate%20more%20systematically%20how%20well%20such%20AI%20startups%20were%20doing.%20I%20found%20that%20many%20were%20proving%20not%20nearly%20as%20valuable%20to%20society%20as%20all%20the%20hype%20would%20suggest.) by [Dr. Jeffrey Funk](https://www.linkedin.com/in/dr-jeffrey-funk-a979435/)

+### Secondary articles

+These are journalistic pieces based on other primary sources listed in this article:

+- ["‘We’re trading deep understanding for quick fixes’: Junior software developers lack coding skills because of an overreliance on AI tools – and it could spell trouble for the future of development - itpro.com"](https://www.itpro.com/software/development/junior-developer-ai-tools-coding-skills) - based on N's blog (above)
+- ["AI coding tools aren’t the solution to the unfolding 'developer crisis'"- itpro.com"](https://www.itpro.com/software/development/ai-coding-tools-arent-the-solution-to-the-unfolding-developer-crisis-teams-think-they-can-boost-productivity-and-delivery-times-but-end-up-bogged-down-by-manual-remediation-and-unsafe-code) - Based on the Harness report (above)